cypress-io/cypress-documentation/source/guides/guides/debugging.md

 By default, Cypress will include an inline source map in your spec file, so you will get the most out of the error experience.
 If you {% url "modify the preprocessor" preprocessors-api %}, ensure that inline source maps are enabled to get the same experience.
 With webpack and the {% url "webpack preprocessor" https://github.com/cypress-io/cypress-webpack-preprocessor %}, for example, set {% url "the `devtool` option" https://webpack.js.org/configuration/devtool/ %} to `inline-source-map`.

+# Debugging flake

+While Cypress is {% url "flake-resistant" key-differences#Flake-resistant %}, some users do experience flake, particularly when running in CI versus locally.
+Most often in cases of flaky tests, we see that there are not enough assertions surrounding test actions or network requests before moving on to the next assertion.

+If there is any variation in the speed of the network requests or responses when run locally versus in CI, then there can be failures in one over the other.

+Because of this, we recommend asserting on as many required steps as possible before moving forward with the test.
+This also helps later to isolate where the exact failure is when debugging.

+Flake can also occur when there are differences between your local and CI environments.
+You can use the following methods troubleshoot tests that pass locally but fail in CI.

+- Review your CI build process to ensure nothing is changing with your application that would result in failing tests.
+- Remove time-sensitive variability in your tests.
+For example, ensure a network request has finished before looking for the DOM element that relies on the data from that network request.
+You can leverage {% url "aliasing" variables-and-aliases#Aliases %} for this.

+The Cypress Dashboard also offers {% url "Analytics" analytics %} that illustrate trends in your tests and can help identify the tests that fail most often.
+This could help narrow down what is causing the flake -- for example, seeing increased failures after a change to the test environment could indicate issues with the new environment.

 # Log Cypress events

 Cypress emits multiple events you can listen to as shown below. {% url 'Read more about logging events in the browser here' catalog-of-events#Logging-All-Events %}.